This summer clinic guitar intensive is led by two of the world’s leading jazz guitar voices.

 To sign up for this Summer Intensive, fill out this brief registration form.

-For more info regarding our summer program, housing, travel, and more, visit our General Information page.
+For more info regarding our summer program, housing, travel, and more, visit our Summer Workshop General Information page.
 For a more in-depth experience, inquire about adding a private lesson with someone from the NYJW Faculty during your visit.
-Learn more about how you can combine Summer Intensives to create a customized Summer Package.
+Learn more about how you can combine Summer Intensives to create a customized Summer Jazz Packages.
 Feel free to reach out via email at firstname.lastname@example.org with any additional questions.

 What to expect: